HKCaesar/computational_analysis_of_big_data_2018_spring/README.md

 Now you have all the course files on your computer.
 When I update the course material (and I do every now and then) you can get the newest version of all the files by running `git pull origin master` from inside the course folder.
 I recommend you get used to doing this before every class session, so that you don't solve outdated exercises.

 **Important**: Do not edit the files that you pull from this Github repository.
 Because I update them every now and then, changes you make will potentially be overwritten and lost.
-Instead, if you want to edit them I recommend copying them out of the directory and editing the copies.
+Instead, if you want to edit them, for example by writing your problem solutions inside of the exercise notebooks, I recommend copying them out of the directory and editing the copies.